 “I’ve sourced bedding, clothing and hygiene items for about 10.000 refugees though over the course of this time it might be double that number.
 And I’ve called attention to the injustice and the failure to fulfill basic obligations by the French and UK governments as well as the EU.
 Brothers and sisters, we have a world to win, and nothing to lose but our preconceived notions of each other.
 Reach out, talk, help, learn, sing, listen, dance, be quiet, cook, eat, share, laugh, cry… live.
 You don’t gain hope by sitting by yourself and wishing the world was more hopeful.

 You gain hope by trying and finding other people that are also trying!“

 Renke Meuwese, long-term Help Refugees volunteer in Calais

-Though the Calais ‘Jungle’ was demolished in October 2016 and the Dunkirk camp burnt down in April 2017, there are still 500-600 refugees sleeping rough in and around Calais, as well as 200 in Grande Synthe.
+Though the Calais ‘Jungle’ was demolished in October 2016 and the Dunkirk camp burnt down in April 2017, our team on the ground estimates that there are now more than 1,500 people living in the forests in Northern France.
 Our volunteers work tirelessly to provide them with essential supplies every single day, while numbers are growing and provisions are often dwindling.